reverse0x90/edCTF/README.md

 ## Installation

+### Docker
 You can run it within a container using Docker via the following commands:
 ```
 docker build -t edctf .
 docker run --restart=always -p 80:80 --name edctf_server -d edctf
 ```
 The default Django admin credentials are admin/admin.
-Also, it is not recommended to run docker commands as a root/sudo user.
+Also, it is not recommended to run docker commands as a root or sudo priveleged user.

+### Local
 You can also install locally, assuming you're using something like Ubuntu.

 Run the production setup script:
 ```
-scripts/production.bash
+./scripts/production.bash
 ```